Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Related Work

-Over the years, several novel clustering algorithms have been proposed in computer vision spanning across supervised, semi-supervised, and unsupervised \cite{portela2014semi,van2020scan,chang2017deep,haeusser2019associative} approaches.
-Recently, \cite{castellano2021visual, Castellano_2022} have explored the problem of clustering artworks leveraging the artwork features extracted with deep convolutional neural networks such as DenseNet \cite{huang2017densely}.
-However, the approaches are generic in the nature of clustering and do not specifically deal with style.
+Over the years, several novel clustering algorithms have been proposed in computer vision spanning across supervised, semi-supervised, and unsupervised \cite{portela2014semi,van2020scan,chang2017deep,haeusser2019associative} approaches. \cite{manual-clustering} have explored manually clustering artworks based on visual similarity.
+They consider both content and style while clustering based on visual similarity.
+Recently, \cite{castellano2021visual, Castellano_2022} have explored the problem of unsupervised clustering of artworks leveraging the artwork features extracted with deep convolutional neural networks such as DenseNet \cite{huang2017densely}.
+However, these approaches do not specifically focus on style-based clustering.
+Furthermore, works such as \cite{GULTEPE201813} focuses on extracting features from artworks using K-Means feature learning \cite{UFLK} and utilize spectral clustering \cite{NIPS2001_801272ee} to cluster the artworks based on art movements.
+However, these works lacks in-depth discussion and exploration on the play of neural style representations in the context of style-based clustering of visual artworks.